benbrignell/principles.design/README.md

 #### Take a look at the template
 Firstly you'll have to format your design principles a certain way.
 Not all fields are necessary, if something is missing (for example `author:` or `summary:`) just leave it blank.

 Here's the template, copy it from here into a simple text editor of your choice.
-Replace the things you want to add where described below:
+Replace the things you want to add as described below:

 ```
 ---